Philip Slater: Film

-Slater collaborated with filmmaker Gene Searchinger on Paradox on 72nd Street (1982), a one-hour TV documentary aired nationally by PBS.
+Slater collaborated with filmmaker Gene Searchinger on Paradox on 72nd Street (1980), a one-hour TV documentary aired nationally by PBS in 1982.
 The film features dialogue by Slater and Lewis Thomas (known for his book The Lives of a Cell, 1974) interspersed over film footage of a bustling city street filled with people.
 The "paradox" refers to a theme that Slater and Thomas both touch upon in their respective work, but is directly expressed by Thomas: "It is in our genes to live together and to depend on each other.
 To be our individual, separate selves and at the same time the working parts of others is a paradox.
 And to be human is to live in this paradox."

 Tom Jory of the Associated Press and John J. O'Connor of The New York Times both praised the film, with Jory describing it as "remarkable" and "worthwhile" while O'Connor called it "unusually stimulating" and "fascinating".
 Henry Allen of The Washington Post disagreed, saying that the use of crowd watching in film and television was cliché at that point.
+Anthropologist Ashley Montagu and philosopher Sidney Morgenbesser both praised the documentary in the promotional literature for the film.

 Theatre work

 Several of Slater's plays were produced for the Santa Cruz Actors' Theatre in the 1990s.
 At least two featured women as lead characters.
 To the Dump (1993) depicts a woman who compulsively hoards trash, while Bug (1994) tells the story about a woman who is the leader of a spiritual community that faces a turning point but finds help from a member of her family.
-Bug was directed by Bonnie Ronzio and was considered bold and unconventional for its time and was well-received.
+Bug was directed by Bonnie Ronzio and was considered bold and unconventional for its time; it was well-received.
 April Showers (1999), Slater's ten-minute play about anthropomorphic cutlery in a dishwasher, was chosen as a winning entry for the Santa Cruz Eight Tens @ Eight festival in 2000, and was given a five-week run.
 Slater performed in the same festival in the role of "James" in a production of Love and Death by Kathryn Chetkovich.